rorong/twilio_sms/README.md

 Go to "https://www.twilio.com" register on twilio for free.Once you have registerd you will have the  ACCOUNT SID,AUTH TOKEN and twilio phone number registered.

 # Setup Work
- create a file app/services/twillio_text_messangers.rb and now add the account sid ,auth token in it.
+ create a file app/services/twillio_text_messangers.rb and now add the account account_sid ,auth_token in it.
  Here is an example how:

 require 'twilio-ruby'

- # put your own credentials here
+Put your own credentials here
 account_sid = 'ACxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'
 auth_token = 'yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy'
+twilio_phone_number = '+91xxxxxxxxxx'

-# set up a client to talk to the Twilio REST API
+Set up a client to talk to the Twilio REST API
 @client = Twilio::REST::Client.new (account_sid, auth_token)

 # Send an SMS

 @client.api.account.messages.create(
-  from: '+14159341234',
+  from: '+1xxxxxxxxx',
-  to: '+16105557069',
+  to: '+1xxxxxxxxxxxxx',
-  body: 'Hey there!'
+  body: 'message'
 )

- In from you have to give twilio phone number.
- In to you have to enter receiver phone number that
- In Body you have your message
+ You have to give twilio phone number, you also have to enter receiver phone number and in body you have your message.

 Running / Development:
 rails s